fathym-deno/eac-runtime/docs/getting-started/Configure.md

 Local configuration is nice, but it requires a redeployment of the runtime with every change.
 When the only changes we want to make are to our EaC configuration, Fathym's <a target="_blank">EaC Management Platform</a> makes it simple.
 Providing UIs to easily manage all aspects of the EaC, and automatic renewal of the EaC to keep your runtime in sync with your EaC configuration changes.

+## Used Together

 Both configuration techniques can be used [together](./).
-Provide a default configuration that all deployments use and override it with the configuration from Fathym.
+Provide a default configuration that all deployments use via the local config and override it with the configuration for individual Fathym EaCs.
+This can be used to provide a reusable runtime instance that can still be customized by solution.